2024–25 Butler Bulldogs women's basketball team

-The 2024–25 Butler Bulldogs women's basketball team represents Butler University in the 2024–25 NCAA Division I women's basketball season.
-The Bulldogs, led by third year head coach Austin Parkinson, play their home games at Hinkle Fieldhouse and are members of the Big East Conference.
+The 2024–25 Butler Bulldogs women's basketball team represented Butler University in the 2024–25 NCAA Division I women's basketball season.
+The Bulldogs, led by third year head coach Austin Parkinson, played their home games at Hinkle Fieldhouse and are members of the Big East Conference.

 Previous season

 The Bulldogs finished the 2023–24 season 15–17, 6–12 in Big East play to finish in a tie for eighth place.
 As the No. 8 seed in the Big East tournament, they lost in the first round to Georgetown.
 They received an at-large bid to the WNIT where they defeated Bowling Green in the first round before losing to Purdue in the second round.